10 Things We Love About Fitzroy

 The Fitzroy Mills located along Rose Street holds two different identities — during the week, it’s merely used as an unassuming carpark, but come the weekend, it transforms into a farmers market where both locals and visitors come to gather.
 Open on Saturdays between 9am-2pm, stock up on the very best fresh produce, purchased directly from local growers and makers.

-9. … followed by the Rose Street Artists Market on Sundays
+9. … And the Rose Street Artists Market on Sundays

 Tucked just off Brunswick Street, the Rose Street Artists Market is also held in Fitzroy every Saturday and Sunday from 11am until 5pm.
 This is where some of Melbourne’s best emerging artists and designers offer up their work, including handmade accessories, jewellery, art and photography.
 Visit here to collect, source and commission unique designs in all forms.

-10. And last (but not least), the street art is celebrated
+10. And last (but not least), the street art is celebrate

 Melbourne is considered as being one of the world's leading street art cities, and the street art that can be found in Fitzroy itself is partly to thank for this.
 So much so that strolling around one of Fitzroy's many cobbled laneways is like walking around a free public gallery — there’s almost always a mural or three to see.
 Don’t believe us?
 Just take yourself on a street art tour around the likes of Rose Street, Wood Street, and Fitzroy Street, and see for yourself.